My Story

 Realising the land can heal us

-As soon as Mila found out about the medicinal properties of pineapple weed, she understood that discovering this plant was more than just a coincidence.
-She was hurting and the land had been trying to show her how it could help her heal, and this time she had finally taken notice.
+As soon as I found out about the medicinal properties of pineapple weed, I understood that discovering this plant was more than just a coincidence.
+I was hurting and the land had been trying to show me how it could help me heal, and this time I had finally taken notice.

-Mila began to find all of the medicinal plants that grow in our meadows camomile, plantain, comfrey, yarrow, elderflower, rose, hawthorn and more.
-She became enamoured with folk herbalism and foraging, devouring all the literature she could on these topics.
+I began to find all of the medicinal plants that grow in our meadows camomile, plantain, comfrey, yarrow, elderflower, rose, hawthorn and more.
+I became enamoured with folk herbalism and foraging, devouring all the literature I could on these topics.

-Once she was confident with her identification skills, she started to make simple herbal remedies for her family and friends to try, like yarrow and plantain balms, rose sugar scrubs, camomile bath salts and more.
+Once I was confident with my identification skills, I started to make simple herbal remedies for my family and friends to try, like yarrow and plantain balms, rose sugar scrubs, camomile bath salts, elderberry syrup and more.

 close up shot of mila holding a jar of wildflower radiance mask in an amber glass jar with a gold lid, the label depicts a woman sitting down relaxing and holding a plant